 Set Ethernet section [026] to (FF); [027] to (FF).
-Set cellular section [028] to (FF); [029] to (FF).

 Interval 1:

-- The module will send periodic test transmissions to primary receivers (Ethernet primary and cellular primary) independently, with no backups. - If the test transmission fails to any of the programmed primary receivers, an FTC trouble will be generated
+- The module will send periodic test transmissions to primary receivers (Ethernet primary) independently, with no backups. - If the test transmission fails to any of the programmed primary receivers, an FTC trouble will be generated.